davidb747/davidbates.me/_pages/NFL/QB_ratings.md

 The ratings will be a complex variant of an Elo model - taking into consideration every aspect of a quarterbacks play.

+---

-_I am currently working on this and expect an MVP to be published by 13th August"_
+_I am currently working on this and expect an MVP to be published by 13th August_